In many organizations today, implementing a software-based quality management system (QMS) is a strategic priority for operational excellence.

 - End User Experience: End user productivity is key to implementation success.
 In addition to matching the look and feel you need, vendors should understand your business and have a background in your industry.

-The considerations discussed here should help as you build a list of requirements for your QMS selection.
+The considerations discussed here should help as you build a list of requirements for your Quality Management Software selection.
 Don’t be afraid to ask vendors for proof of concept demonstrations and be willing to ask tough questions.
 These steps will help mitigate the risk of a bad investment, ensure a successful implementation and give you the power to turn your quality program into a powerful business advantage.